Samridhi

-Students Who Fought All Odds to Reach IITs: Shiksha Impact Stories
+Students Who Fought All Odds to Reach IITs

 For many students, IITs remain a dream institute.
-It is not just a college but a gateway to endless opportunities.
+It is not just a college, but a gateway to endless opportunities.
 Getting into IITs is tough even for the ones who have all the means, but some students had to fight way too many battles to get there.
+These students show how strength, consistency, and self-confidence become the strongest pillars during tough times.
+Their struggles to reach IITs is not just about education but many more hardships.
 Read to know the inspiring journeys of some of these students.

 Harsh Gupta: From Pani-Puri Stall to IIT

-Harsh Gupta, the son of a pani-puri seller, ended up at IIT Roorkee.
-His path was a tough one when he failed class 11th and struggled with illness.
-But rather than quitting, he took the challenge head-on.
-His experience proves it is fine to fall just so long as you continue attempting to get back up.
+Son of a pani-puri seller, landed up at IIT Roorkee.
+He failed class 11th and struggled with illness but instead of quitting, he took up the challenge.
+He proves it is fine to fall as long as you rise up again.

 Naga Naresh Karutura: Lost His Legs, Not His Will